bfsujason/llm_corpus_annotation/README.md

 ## Overview

 This repository explores the application of LLMs for annotation tasks in corpus linguistics.
+It provides tools and experiments for automating three core annotation workflows:

+- **POS Tagging** — Part-of-speech tagging guided by established tagsets such as PKU and CLAWS7
+- **Dependency Parsing** — Syntactic parsing following Universal Dependencies conventions
+- **Semantic Tagging** — Semantic category annotation based on the UCREL Semantic Analysis System

 ## Acknowledgments & Credits